jonathantzh/qcp_arbitrage_bot/readme.md

 # QCP Capital Arbitrage Bot
-1. Clone the repo.
+1. Clone the repo
-2. Create a `keys` folder in the project root directory, with `keys.js` file inside.
+2. Create a `keys` folder in the project root directory, with `keys.js` file inside
 3. Export your Kucoin API keys from the `keys.js` file, as shown below:
 ```
 exports.kucoinApiKey = '<MY KUCOIN API KEY>'